ds-utilities/ICE/src/README.md

 **Python_version**: the python version of ICE.

 Currently, the most up-to-date version of ICE is the Matlab version, which is the same in the manuscript.
-The only difference between the Python version and Matlab version is the clustering method.
+The only two difference between the Python version and Matlab version are:

+1). the clustering method.
 Python version needs manually set the number of clusters, while the Matlab version automatically generates fuzzy clusters without explicitly given the number of clusters.

+2). the Python version uses scikit-learn base clssification algorithms, while Matlab version uses Weka base clssification algorithms.